Skip to content

 Binary Ninja provides a set of foundational workflows that serve as the basis for both module-level and function-level analysis.
 These workflows are designed to meet standard analysis needs while also serving as a starting point for customization.

-These workflows are immutable and represent the core analysis functionality in Binary Ninja.
+These workflows are immutable and represent the base analysis functionality in Binary Ninja.
 They provide a reliable baseline for analysis and cannot be altered directly:

-object.
-This workflow ensures consistent and thorough analysis of the entire binary. - Default Function Analysis (
+• Base Module Analysis (core.module.baseAnalysis): Defines the base analysis tasks for module-level analysis on a BinaryView object.
+This workflow ensures consistent and thorough analysis of the entire binary.

-): Defines the core analysis tasks for function-level analysis.
+• Base Function Analysis (core.function.baseAnalysis): Defines the base analysis tasks for function-level analysis.
 It provides a stable and reliable framework for disassembling and analyzing individual functions.

-Mutable Meta Workflows These workflows are clones of the default core workflows but are mutable, allowing for advanced customization and extensibility:
+Mutable Meta Workflows These workflows are clones of the default base workflows but are mutable, allowing for advanced customization and extensibility:

 These foundational workflows are designed to be cloned and customized to create new workflows tailored to specific needs.
 By leveraging these base workflows, you can build upon existing analyses and extend the capabilities of Binary Ninja.